VivianoRiccardo/Learning-Lab-C-Library/README.md

   Pay attention the structure of the genome is different from the structure of the deep learning networks.
   The test 10 can be taken as neat template, you need only to change the compute fitness function.
 - Test 11 is test 6 trained with edge popup algorithm.
+- Test 14 is not available at the moment
-- Test 15 is the test for the transformer treated as an autoencoder that tries to replicate the input (the digit images), must be reset.
+- Test 15 is the test for the transformer treated as an autoencoder that tries to replicate the input (the digit images), (NEED FURTHER TUNING).
 - From test 16 to test 18 there are recurrent networks with normalization, adaptive gradient clipping and also edge popup
 - Dueling Categorical DQN and Rainbow have been tested on cartpole v1 in pyllab